mtlynch/whatgotdone/README.md

 What Got Done uses [UserKit](https://docs.userkit.io/) for user authentication.
 For user signup, user login, and password reset, What Got Done loads the UserKit UI widgets in JavaScript.
 On the backend, the `auth` package is responsible for translating UserKit auth tokens into What Got Done usernames.

-### Datastore

-What Got Done uses [Google Cloud Firestore](https://firebase.google.com/docs/firestore) for data storage.

-Only the What Got Done backend can access the Firestore database.
-Specifically, the `datastore` package manages all interactions with Firestore.

 ### Integration tests

 What Got Done's integration tests use Cypress and follow the testing pattern defined in the article [End-to-End Testing Web Apps: The Painless Way](https://mtlynch.io/painless-web-app-testing/).
 The testing architecture consists of four Docker containers (see [docker-compose.yml](https://github.com/mtlynch/whatgotdone/blob/master/integration/docker-compose.yml)):

-* Cloud Firestore emulator
 * What Got Done container
 * Cypress container
 * Test data manager